906 words

 • Retrain the model with new data if needed

-Think of it like skincare touch-ups — even the best routine needs updates.
+Think of it like skincare touch-ups.
+Even the most flawless routine needs a tweak now and then.

 Quick Recap — 8 Steps to Train a Model:#